apoorvmaurya/WorkStation-Virtual-Assistant-/README.md

 - Run the virtual assistant by typing python main.py in the terminal.<br>

 ## *Usage*
-To use the virtual assistant, simply type in your request and press Enter.
-The virtual assistant will then try to fulfill your request.
+To use the virtual assistant, simply say your request, the virtual assistant will then try to fulfill your request.
-*For example, you could type in:*
+*For example, you could say:*
+- "Wikipedia Quantum Physics"
 - "Open Google"
-- "Search for 'cats'"
+- "Search on google 'cats'"
 - "Tell me a joke"
 - "What is the date today?"
 - "Open Spotify"